22.2.06

 The psychedelic bands performed long free-form jams for fans to dance to while affected by drugs.
 They also produced tracks within more standard song structures that nonetheless were different in that they challenged societal norms and assumptions in the themes they presented.

 The popularity of psychedelic bands passed in the 1970s but the impact of psychedelia itself has been long-lasting.
-Many of its most successful artists went onto become progressive supergroups (such as Pink Floyd and the re-named Jefferson Starship).
+Many of its most successful acts went onto become progressive supergroups (such as Pink Floyd and the re-named Jefferson Starship).
 Key characteristics of the music were incorporated into other much more long-lasting genres like metal and funk.
 There have also been occasional psychedelic revivals as with a small movement of UK bands circa 1990 that included Jesus Jones and The Soup Dragons.
 And the demand for music one can enjoy while in an altered state of consciousness can be observed today in trance.

 Metal And Funk